dahead/stasigen/README.md

 # stasigen - static site generator

-stasigen creates HTML files from Markdown files with dynamic image linking.
+stasigen creates HTML files from Markdown files with dynamic image linking and some other nicities.

 ## Features